West of the Severn, East of the Wye, the ancient hunting forest has been largely left alone.

-In the natural cave system at Clearwell, our distant forebears discovered powdered iron oxides—red, yellow, purple and brown ochre—to use for personal decoration.
+In the natural cave system at Clearwell, our distant forebears discovered powdered iron oxides—red, yellow, purple, and brown ochre—to use for personal decoration.
 The iron, borne into the caves in a water solution, commanded a premium due to its purity.
-And the red ochre is believed to have been the famous “English Red Earth” prized by Italian Renaissance painters.
+The red ochre is believed to have been the famous “English Red Earth” prized by Italian Renaissance painters.
 Modern artists and cosmeticians, keen for natural pigments, have revived demand for Clearwell ochre.
-Ray, his son and another miner work it with hammer, pickax and, in tight corners, even a teaspoon, though it’s the 50,000 visitors a year who are the caves’ main business.
+Ray, his son, and another miner work it with hammer, pickax, and in tight corners, even a teaspoon, though it’s the 50,000 visitors a year who are the caves’ main business.
 “At the end of the Second World War, thousands of tons of iron a week were mined.
 Now we send it by parcel post,” Wright says wryly.
 “While freeminers have the rights to mine minerals, the Queen owns the minerals and takes a royalty of 6d a ton on iron.”

 More than 20 miles of passageways fret through 600 acres in Clearwell’s underground world.
 Nine caverns are open to the public.
 Wright shows me around, pointing out deposits of ochre and fascinating “box” features in the crease limestone, partially filled with black iron ore or white calcite crystals.
 The caverns are vast, airy and keep a constant temperature of 10 C (50 F).